Your search did not match any results.

 The kv-client Java driver for Oracle NoSQL Database is included in the Community Edition or the Enterprise Edition download.
 This driver uses a direct connect interface to the database server.
 The Java SDK driver uses the HTTP Proxy to connect to the database.
 This driver shares an API with the cloud service

 The nosqldb python driver is a thrift based driver that works against the on-prem database.
+This thrift based python driver has been deprecated as of 19.5 release.
+See the release notes for additional details.
 The NoSQL Python SDK is a new driver that uses the HTTP Proxy to connect to the database.
 This driver shares an API with the cloud service.

 C Driver binary installations are provided for download and installation on 64-bit Linux systems that support RPM- and Debian-based installation.
 The binaries include the necessary files to build and run a C or C++ application.
 The library included with the binary distributions is statically linked and has no external dependencies other than C and C++ compilers.
 It includes C++ runtime code, so it needs to be linked using a C++ compiler such as g++.
 The binary distributions bundle the Java runtime files necessary to run the proxy server required by this driver.